KernelTuner/kernel_launcher/docs/examples/pragma.rst

 Pragma Kernels
 ===========================

-In the previous examples, we saw how it was possible to specify a tunable kernel by defining a ``KernelBuilder`` instance in the host-side code.
+In the previous examples, we demonstrated how a tunable kernel can be specified by defining a ``KernelBuilder`` instance in the host-side code.
-While this API offers flexibility, it is also somewhat cumbersome and it requires keeping the actual kernel code in CUDA in sync with the host-side code in C++.
+While this API offers flexiblity, it can be cumbersome and requires keeping the kernel code in CUDA in sync with the host-side code in C++.

-Kernel Launcher also offers a way to define the kernel specifications inside the actual CUDA code by annotating the kernel code with directives.
+Kernel Launcher also provides a way to define kernel specifications directly in the CUDA code by using pragma directives to annotate the kernel code.
-While this method is less flexible than the ``KernelBuilder`` API, it is a lot more convenient and should be usable for the majority of CUDA kernels.
+Although this method is less flexible than the ``KernelBuilder`` API, it is much more convenient and suitable for most CUDA kernels.

 Source Code
 -----------

-Below shows the CUDA kernel code.
+The following code example shows valid CUDA kernel code containing pragma directives.
-This is valid regular CUDA code since the ``#pragma`` will be ignored by the ``nvcc`` compiler (although they might cause compiler warnings).
+The ``#pragma`` annotations will be ignored by the ``nvcc`` compiler (but they may produce compiler warnings).

 .. literalinclude:: vector_add_annotated.cu
    :lines: 1-20